w3c/sdw/stats-bp/draft-use-case-list.md

 In cases like this it can be important to make multiple estimates of the same figure available, together with information on the timing, status or methodology used to make each estimate.

+## Countries or regions publish consistent data to allow comparisons

+Different organisations, for example representing a country or region within a country, agree to share data following a consistent pattern, so that comparisons can be made.
+For example, the national statistics institutes of European countries report numerous data to Eurostat, that compiles cross-European figures.
+See http://ec.europa.eu/eurostat